June 11, 2025

 UGC is legal as long as brands obtain proper permissions to use consumer-generated content in their advertisements.
 Always credit creators and follow copyright laws.

-A common UGC example is a customer posting a video review of a product on TikTok, which a brand then repurposes into a paid ad.
+A common UGC example is a customer posting a video ad review of a product on TikTok, which a brand then repurposes into a paid ad campaign on social media platforms like Facebook or Instagram.